 The best exercises for when you’re watching TV are ones that don’t distract you too much from the show.
 If you didn’t care about watching, you would’ve gone to the gym.
 Below are some of the best exercises for a TV workout.

 Lunges work your legs, glutes and core in one easy move.
 Plus, there are lots of kinds of lunges at focus on different parts of your lower body.
 You can do classic lunges, backwards lunges, sideways lunges, or curtsy lunges.

 Squats are a classic move that works for everyone from the serious athlete to the beginner.
 The best part is that you face one direction so you can keep your eyes on the screen.

 This is a great way to get your heart rate up.
 If jumping jacks are going to be too distracting (or if you don’t have the space), try jumping rope.
 You don’t even need an actually jump rope.
 Just mimic the motions with your arms.

 The sit up is a tried and true method for working your core.
 They can easily be done on a yoga mat on the floor.

 There are all sorts of workouts you can do while watching your favorite TV shows or movies.
 Simply search online for a workout to do with a particular show.
 There are exercises for The Office, Parks and Rec, Law & Order, The Bachelor, Harry Potter and more.
+Read our reviews of at home gym.
 Pick whatever you want to watch and follow the exercise routine.
 Plus, you don’t have to have a ton of equipment to do a great workout at home.